goks/Price-List-Query-Backend/README.md

 - add automatic sync settings
 - add Number of items updated toast/info to be shown after updating.
 - add option to enter custom time
+- add option to update or rewrite whole db
+- add option to image rewrite.